RSS

 .

 As more reviews you write – as easier it gets, and as more fun you will have.
-You will be surprised to see: As more reviews you write, as more reviews you will receive in turn for your own books.
-It’s a two-way street … And: writing reviews is the most precious gift you can make to any writer!
+And you will be surprised to see: As more reviews you write, as more reviews you will receive in turn for your own books.
+It’s a two-way street … Writing reviews is the most precious gift you can make to any writer!

 .